 popcorn $2 a bag .

 in this pond i am going to put a sub adult pair of northern snapping turtles and a sub adult pair of northern red faced turtles- But the idea is to monitor it over winter with a temp recording thermo hooked to my computer so if it works and there is no dips or lows ect i will set up another one and put a three year old pair of piggies in it.
-The snappers and red face are a little hardier and will tolerate the lower temps for a little while until i pick it up on my computerised weather station. (thats if it all works as it is supposed to)i'm into that!
+The snappers and red face are a little hardier and will tolerate the lower temps for a little while until i pick it up on my computerised weather station. (thats if it all works as it is supposed to)

 Can I ask why you need the heater?
 By having the water warmer then air temperature the turtles are at risk of RI.
 If you have the pond at least 60cm deep at some point a heater is not necessary.

 pond will be 800 deep, the recommended temp for these turtles will be 27-30c outdoor water temp in my ponds dips to about 17.5 degrees. why do you say that they will be at an increased rick of R.I?
 365 days per year my turtles are exposed ambient air temps lower than the water temp- my house is climate controled at 21.5 degs and water temps are between 23-25 for local turtles and day time high of 31 for my piggies

 In the wild nearly every night (summer and winter) the air temps dip lower than water temp and in winter most days the air temp is lower than water for 2/3 of the day.

 I have kept turtles indoors and outdoors for 23 years and have never had a case of RI caused by this, Have only ever encountered RI when have had heater malfunctions.